ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/login-to-lm.md

 ![Glass](files\glass-lm.png)

-## You’ll Be Logged In Automatically
+## You will Be Logged In Automatically

 After clicking the Monitoring Portal link, you will be taken straight into LogicMonitor.